w3c/wai-curricula/content/designer/forms-design.md

 Optional ideas to teach the learning outcomes:

 * Show examples of different form elements and reflect on their purposes.
 For example, edit boxes, check boxes, radio buttons, and buttons.
 Emphasize that non-standard uses of form elements can cause cognitive overload as well as compatibility issues with assistive technologies and adaptive strategies.
-* Show examples of standard versus non-standard form elements.
+* Demonstrate the use of standard versus non-standard form elements.
 Explain that standard elements are generally accessible by default, and that there is little need for extra work to make them accessible at a later phase.
 However, use of non-standard elements generally requires additional coding to ensure these elements are usable with the keyboard and compatible with assistive technologies.

 #### Ideas to Assess Knowledge for Topic